-All the information from the evening, including the presentation, will remain available for you to access on the website throughout the options process.
-The deadline for submitting final option choices is Thursday 17th February, with further important dates detailed later in this introduction section.
+The deadline for submitting final option choices is Friday 7th February at 3pm.
 There is no need to rush however, as there is no advantage to be gained by submitting option choices early.

 Our aim is that all the information and guidance provided will support you and your child through the options process and that their choices are as well informed as possible.